ivy-llc/ivy/docs/overview/contributing/volunteer_program.rst

-Volunteer Program
+Contributor Program
 =================

-The goal of the volunteer program is to facilitate contributors in the community that would like to work more closely with our team.
+The goal of the Contributor program is to facilitate contributors in the community that would like to work more closely with our team.
-Embark on a rewarding journey with Unify by `signing up <https://forms.gle/Fs6WK3GtsmizZn9SA>`_ as a volunteer.
+Embark on a rewarding journey with Unify by `signing up <https://forms.gle/Fs6WK3GtsmizZn9SA>`_ as a Contributor.
 Let's innovate together!

 We've created a promotion workflow to help you advance through the different tiers of contribution,